JXVD/jxvd.github.io/private/_posts/2022-06-12-Ori-Ground-Movement.markdown

 ### Animation oddities
 With ground movement, Ori's facing direction isn't relevant for anything other than animations.
-If Ori is facing to the right and the x-input is SOMEVALUE to the left, Ori will do a small turn around animation as they start to move to the left.
+If Ori is facing to the right and the x-input is 74% to the left, Ori will do a small turn around animation as they start to move to the left.
 Their speed would be exactly the same as if they started facing to the left.
 The animation is just visual and masks how the movement system works.
 The same turnaround animation also plays when running full speed and changing directions.
 The reason it happens is actually because the X Input hits the deadzone when going from left to right.
 The input is read as zero, so that instantaneous braking occurs.

 If the analog input goes from 100% in one direction, to 100% in the opposite instantly, never hitting the deadzone, Ori will immediately snap to the running animation for a few frames before the turning animation plays.
-This isn't noticable to player but it can be seen in slow motion.
+This isn't noticeable to player but it can be seen in slow motion.